ASEPlab/ASEPlab/_pages/home.md

-We are a separation research group at the [Department of Chemical and Biomedical Engineering at the University of Wyoming](https://www.uwyo.edu/chemical/index.html) and [School of Energy and Resources](https://www.uwyo.edu/ser/index.html).
+We are a separation research group at the [Department of Chemical and Biomedical Engineering at the University of Wyoming](https://www.uwyo.edu/chemical/index.html).